Date added: 30/09/2016 Christmas Gift Guide: The Capsule Men's Collection

 6. The Writer:

 For those who have recently started University or spend their time writing away, from to-do lists to creatives, a pen or pencil is a fantastic gift.
 We have a huge range in a range of designs and colours to suit all budgets.
-For a sleek, classic refillable pencil look no further than this Cross Century II Medalist 0.7mm Pencil.
-For a more feminine pen, how about the Swarovski Crystalline Lady Ballpoint Pen.
+For a sleek, classic refillable pencil look no further than this Cross Pen Century II Medalist pen.
+For a more feminine pen, how about the Swarovski Crystalline Stardust Chrome Plated Pen.

 If you need any assistance getting the right gift, don't hesitate in giving us a call or popping into one of our stores!